MarrynDelt/Digital_CPU/verilog/1.Single Cycle/wb/readme.txt

 wb module for CPU

+ver 1.0:
+·a mux
-to decide which to write in register
+·to decide which to write in register